5 Fun activities for teaching math vocabulary

 “Creating” is at the very top of Bloom’s Taxonomy and is considered to require higher-order thinking skills.
 While most tips on this list won’t take much time to implement, this one can take longer, but we feel the investment can be well worth the time.
 With that in mind, you can consider a creative vocab assignment.

-You can use math vocabulary to allow for freedom, expression, and creativity.
+You can use vocabulary activities to encourage freedom, expression, and creativity.
 After all, we know that students can do a lot more than write sentences and draw pictures.
 Often, they crave opportunities to engage more creatively with their learning.

 Here are a few ways to get creative with vocab instruction with students:

-- Create a picture book or other visual that could teach younger students about one or more math vocabulary terms while telling a story.
+- Create a picture book or other visual that could teach younger students about one or more math vocab terms while telling a story.

 - Create and perform a skit that uses math vocab in a real-world context.